Rate of tunneling nonequilibrium quasiparticles in superconducting qubits: Rate

 where we introduced the phase difference $\phi=\phi_{1}-\phi_{2}$.
 The term $\hat{H}_{T2}$ contains operators that change the number of quasiparticles by two, i.e., contain terms of the structure $\hat{\gamma}\hat{\gamma}$ and $\hat{\gamma}^{\dagger}\hat{\gamma}^{\dagger}$ hence changing the total number of quasiparticles in the setup, which do not contribute to the quasiparticle rate --these terms contribute to Josephson and Andreev processes.

-We now want to evaluate the Fermi's golden rule rate for a transition that transfers a quasiparticle from the electrode 1 to the electrode 2.
+We now want to evaluate the Fermi's golden rule rate for a transition that transfers a quasiparticle from electrode 1 to 2.
 The relevant matrix element is

 In order to capture the influence of the environment, we apply the ideas of $P(E)$-Theory \cite{Ingold:880853}.
-There, the environmental Hamiltonian is described by an oscillator bath $\hat{H}_{{\rm bath}}=\sum_{n}\omega_{n}\hat{a}_{n}^{\dagger}\hat{a_{n}}$ and couple the oscillators linearly to our quasiparticle system $\hat{H}_{env-c}=\hat{N}_{1}e\delta\hat{V}$, where we assume that only the first reservoir fluctuates - this corresponds to a specific choice of gauge.
+There, the environmental Hamiltonian is described by an oscillator bath $\hat{H}_{{\rm bath}}=\sum_{n}\omega_{n}\hat{a}_{n}^{\dagger}\hat{a_{n}}$, which couples the oscillators linearly to our quasiparticle system $\hat{H}_{env-c}=\hat{N}_{1}e\delta\hat{V}$, where we assume that only the first reservoir fluctuates - this corresponds to a specific choice of gauge \cite{Ansari:2012}.
 The total number and voltage operators are